Dyalog/ride/docs/customising_your_session.md

     - Handle formatting through the interpreter

         Select this to use the interpreter to reformat code.
-This is useful to avoid formatting changes that could be detected by source code management systems when the RIDE is used to maintain a body of code that is also edited directly using the interpreter.
+This is useful to avoid formatting changes that could be detected by source code management systems when the Ride is used to maintain a body of code that is also edited directly using the interpreter.

     - Auto-indent `<number>` spaces